- Basic Skills

 For more information on hosting a Basic Skills performance or competition, visit the Basic Skills Resources page and scroll down to "Basic Skills Performance Approvals" or visit the Basic Skills Competitions page.

 Please review the Basic Skills Administration Manual and the related articles in the Resources box to learn more.
-Also, visit our Growing Skating Programs and Ideas page for strategies on how to attract new members and retain current ones.
+Looking for new ideas?
+Check out the Growing Skating Programs and Ideas page for strategies on how to attract new members and retain current ones.

 Once your program is registered, it is protected by third-party liability coverage.
 This policy (PDF) covers all scheduled Basic Skills events including group lessons, exhibitions, recitals and Basic Skills competitions.
 A certificate of coverage will be requested on behalf of the skating school and sent to the skating school director.